cyrus-and/gdb-dashboard/README.md

 -------------------------

-GDB dashboard is not meant to work seamlessly with additional front ends, e.g., TUI, Nemiver, etc. There are basically two options to work around this:
+GDB dashboard is not meant to work seamlessly with additional front ends, e.g., TUI, Nemiver, QtCreator, etc.

- * Prevent the front from loading the `.gdbinit` file.
-For example, start TUI with `gdbtui --nx`.
+There are basically two options to work around this:

- * Load GDB dashboard manually (only recommended if the front end is the most used option).
-Install as usual, then:
+ * if the main debugging tool is GDB dashboard then it is recommended to prevent the front end from loading the `.gdbinit` file, they usually have an option to do so;

+ * otherwise it is possible to load GDB dashboard manually, that is, install as usual then:

         mv ~/.gdbinit ~/.gdb-dashboard

-   Finally from the GDB shell:
+   finally load it when needed from the GDB shell:

         source ~/.gdb-dashboard